errata-ai/vale/docs/content/config.md

     ```

     `MinAlertLevel` specifies the minimum alert severity that Vale will report.
 The options are
-    "suggestion", "warning", or "error" (defaults to "suggestion").
+    "suggestion," "warning," or "error" (defaults to "suggestion").

 - `IgnoredScopes` (core):